MingHuanGit/PCA-and-Clustering-Analyses-of-US-Arrests/README.md

 # PCA and Clustering Analyses of US Arrests

 ## Dataset
 This dataset contains arrests per 100,000 residents for assault, murder, and rape in each US state in 1973.
-It also gives the percent of the population living in urban areas.
+It also gives the percentage of the population living in urban areas.
-In this project, I will explore the data, use PCA to reduce the amount dimensions, and perform unsupervised learning techniques on the data.
+In this project, I will explore the data, use PCA to reduce the number of dimensions and perform unsupervised learning techniques on the data.

 ## Installation
-This project requires python and the following libraries installed:
+This project requires Python and the following libraries installed:
 - NumPy
 - Pandas
 - Matplotlib